-The Price above is for our oak cabinet with medium stain.
-The cabinet pictured at the top with the Class 15 Singer is our cherry with medium stain.
+The Price above is for our oak cabinet with a medium stain.
+The cabinet pictured at the top with the Class 15 Singer is our cherry with a medium stain.
 The bottom pictures show the oak cabinet with medium and dark stain.

 Choose wood options below to see the incremental price difference for the cherry cabinet.

-Cabinet comes with a heavy duty powder coated treadle.
+Cabinet comes with a heavy-duty powder-coated treadle.

 Note: Instead of the original cast iron legs this cabinet has wooden legs to hold the treadle.

 Singer 15 Class sewing machines were manufactured from 1895-1957.
-The Singer 15 Class machines were one of the most produced models; in fact they were so popular many foreign countries began cloning them.
+The Singer 15 Class machines were one of the most produced models; in fact, they were so popular many foreign countries began cloning them.

 Many of these old machines just have outlived their treadle cabinets.
 With a good cleaning and oiling these old Singer machines in a new cabinet are ready to sing along for decades to come.

-This reproduction cabinet top, the front and legs are all made of solid premium hardwoods.
+This reproduction cabinet top, the front, and legs are all made of solid premium hardwoods.
 We have upgraded the legs with a new open design as shown in some of the pictures.

 Most all the original sewing cabinets used veneer on the top and the drawer fronts.
 This is one of the common problems with trying to restore an old cabinet, especially when the veneer separates.